Are you seeing an error message saying, ‘The site is experiencing technical difficulties’ on your WordPress website?

-If you try to log in to your site, then you’ll see a slightly different message: “The site is experiencing technical difficulties.
-Please check your site admin email inbox for instructions.”
+If you try to log in to your site, then you’ll see a slightly different message.

 Or you may see this error message instead: ‘There has been a critical error on this website.’

 PHP is used in the WordPress core, themes, and plugins, so these are possible sources of the problem.
-For example, you may have recently copied and pasted code snippets to your website, or there may be a conflict between a plugin or theme and some custom code.
+For example, you may have recently copied and pasted code snippets to your website, or there may be a plugin conflict with another plugin, a theme, or some custom code.

-Your job will be to track down the source of the error and then fix it.
+Your job will be to track down the source of the WordPress error and then fix it.

-With that being said, let’s take a look at how to fix ’The site is experiencing technical difficulties’ in WordPress.
-We’ll cover two methods, and the first is the simplest, as long as you received an email about the error.
+With that being said, let’s take a look at how to fix ‘This site is experiencing technical difficulties’ in WordPress.
+We will cover two methods, and the first is the simplest, as long as you have received an email about the error:

 Method 1: Fixing Technical Difficulties Error Using Recovery Mode